 Time Needed: 2 – 3 Days.
 Bagamoyo is a great place to stay and I much prefer it to Dar es Salaam.
 I’d give yourself at least 2 nights.

 Stone Town, Zanzibar

 Stone Town is, in my opinion, one of the most fascinating places in the world, a true melting pot of cultures.
-With winding alleyways, unusual buildings and a tons of things to do.
+With winding alleyways, unusual buildings and a ton of things to do there.
 Spend time getting lost, taking a tour with my pal Farid, watching the local boys doing acrobatics on the beach and eating delicious foods (like a Zanzibar Pizza above) at Forodhani Gardens, or take a day trip to Prison Island or on the famous, Safari Blue boat.